-While there hasn’t yet been a lot of research done on cannabigerol (CBG), a 2022 survey of CBG users found that many people prefer this hemp-derived cannabinoid to traditional medicines for stress, anxiety, pain, and more.
+While there isn’t a large body of research on cannabigerol (CBG) yet, surveys of CBG users found that many people prefer this hemp-derived cannabinoid than traditional medicines for stress, anxiety, pain, and other conditions.

-But before you give it a try, you’re probably wondering whether CBG will get you high.
+But before you give it a try, you’re probably wondering, “Does CBG get you high?”

-In this article, we answer questions related to whether CBG will get you high, from how it works in your body to how it makes you feel when combined with other cannabinoids.
+In this article, we cover whether CBG will get you high, how it works in your body, and how it makes you feel when combined with other cannabinoids.

 What is CBG?